 Director of Studies: Prof. ALEXANDRA DIRIARTGeneral Presentation

-Since the academic year 2005/2006, the Pontifical John Paul II Institute for Studies on Marriage and the Family, in collaboration with the National Office for Pastoral Family Ministry of the Italian Episcopal Conference, has been offering a special cycle of the Master's in the Sciences of Marriage and the Family.
+Since the academic year 2005/2006, the Pontifical John Paul II Theological Institute for the Sciences on Marriage and the Family has been offering a special cycle of the Master's in the Sciences of Marriage and the Family.

 The program requires a minimum of 25 registered students, lasts three years, and functions according to a cyclical plan of studies.
 Each year requires the attendance of three intensive weeks (one in March, two in July).

 In addition, there will be participation at stages (pastoral laboratories) at institutions approved by the Pontifical John Paul II Institute.